multi4me/multiform-text-editor/README.md

-# ***MultiformTextEditor***
+# ***MultiformTextEditor*** - **jQuery plugin for rich text editing**
 <br><br>
-> Made to be used by other programmers and receive contributions from the <em>JavaScript</em> developer community.
-If you are one of them, contribute, and if you are a Portuguese-speaker help us to translate the code into English. :octocat:
+> It's a JavaScript/jQuery plugin, highly flexible, designed for rich WYSIWYG text editing for web.
+Made to be used by other programmers and receive contributions from the <em>JavaScript</em> development community.
+If you are one of them, contribute, and if you are a Portuguese speaker help us to translate the code and files into English.
+Thank you! :octocat:

 <br><br>
 ![prtflo_modulo_PluginFormatTxt1](https://multi4dotme.files.wordpress.com/2017/11/prtflo_modulo_pluginformattxt1.jpg)